 A seed-tree harvest leaves 6 to 12 mature, well-formed trees per acre to serve as a seed source for the next stand of trees.
 The seed trees can be harvested once the new stand is established.
 The advantage of this method is that there are no regeneration costs and to most the aesthetics are more desirable than a clearcut.
 The downside is that, in many cases, too many seedlings per acre regenerate.
 To reduce the stand density to a healthy level, precommercial thinning is required, which is a cost.

 A thinning harvest is performed in dense stands, usually pine, to free up growing space for the best quality “crop trees,” and is repeated every five to ten years until the final harvest.
 The goal is to remove the undesirable growing stock (diseased, crooked, overtopped trees).
 Thinning should be planned and overseen by a forester to ensure proper harvest tree selection and post-harvest density.
-When stand conditions allow, stands should be marked to ensure proper tree selection.
+When conditions allow, stands should be marked to ensure proper tree selection.
 A logging crew with thinning experience should be selected to perform the harvest.
 Failure to thin correctly will impact your stand’s future health and value.
 If done right, there is no downside to thinning.
 Thinning will improve crop tree growth, enhance wildlife habitat, and reduce the likelihood of insect infestation, all while capturing income that would otherwise be lost to natural mortality.

 The shelterwood harvest method involves removing the entire forest gradually over time through a series of partial cuttings.
 The first cutting opens the upper canopy, allowing light to reach the forest floor, stimulating the growth of new trees.
 Once the new trees develop in the understory, another cut is performed to remove more of the overstory to free up growing space for the new trees.
 After two or three harvests the entire overstory is removed, and the newly regenerated trees are allowed to grow unencumbered.
 Preferred species composition, wildlife habitat, economic feasibility, and aesthetics determine the number and intensity of the harvests in this system.
 The advantage of the shelterwood method is that the forest is removed over time, reducing visual impact and leaving some trees that provide fruit and nuts for wildlife.
-Potential negatives are higher logging costs, potential leave tree damage, epicormic sprouting, and proliferation of unwanted non-commercial shade-tolerant species.
+Potential negatives are higher logging costs, leave tree damage, epicormic sprouting that will affect log grade, and proliferation of unwanted non-commercial shade-tolerant species.
 Of all the harvest methods, the shelterwood method has the most potential for problems and is the least profitable.

 Group Selection Harvest